+Mr. Wan has over 20 years of experience in the engineering industry.
 Mr. Wan obtained a Bachelor's Degree in Building Services Engineering (Fire Engineering) and a Master's Degree in Project Management from The Hong Kong Polytechnic University in November 2001 and November 2010 respectively.
 Mr. Wan is currently a member of the Hong Kong Institution of Engineers.